esha-kewalramani/esha-kewalramani/README.md

 ## 🚀 Projects

 🌟 **Image Gallery Website**
-A responsive gallery showcasing creative layouts using HTML, CSS & JavaScript
+A responsive gallery showcasing my own projects with creative layouts using HTML, CSS & JavaScript

 🌟 **Calculator App**
 A simple and interactive calculator built with JavaScript